est2mzd/UdaCity_Fusion_Camera/Project_3D_Object_Tracking/README.md

   * TTC = Relative_Distance / Relative_Velocity
     * Relative_Distance = Calculated_by_Lidar_Points
     * Relative_Velocity = Relative_Distance_Change / Delta_Time
-* For Image_ID 28, Relative_Distance_Change of TopView is not continuous. <BR> TTC will not be continuous.
 * After Image_ID 48, Relative_Distance_Change is too small.
 This will lead to unstable TTC calculation.

 * I show the TTC which are calculated by Lidar Bounding Boxes Info.
-  * For Image_ID 28, TTC changed suddenly.
-  * After Image_ID 48, TTC become unstable.(from Image_ID 33 to 47, Relative_Distance_Change is gradually getting smaller)
+  * After Image_ID 48, TTC become unstable.
-  * In oder to compare results properly for FP.6, I use only Image_ID from 0 to 33.
+  * In oder to compare results properly for FP.6, I use only Image_ID from 0 to 48.
   <img src="results/Fig_0_Report/Final_Project_2.PNG">

 # FP.6 Performance Evaluation 2(my solution)